-Long term debt consists of a \$50,000 senior revolving credit facility which was entered into on July 21, 2015 with a Canadian chartered bank ("the Bank").
-The facility bears interest at LIBOR plus 2.00% to 3.25%, depending on the leverage ratio of the Corporation, matures on July 21, 2018, and may be extended upon mutual agreement by both parties.
-No principal payments under the facility are due until the maturity date.
-The credit facility is secured by a first charge over all the Corporation's assets.
+Long term debt consisted of a \$50,000 senior revolving credit facility which was entered into on July 21, 2015 with a Canadian chartered bank ("the Bank").
+The facility bore interest at LIBOR plus 2.00% to 3.25%, depending on the leverage ratio of the Corporation, and was to mature on July 21, 2018.
+No principal payments under the facility were due until the maturity date.
+The credit facility was secured by a first charge over all the Corporation's assets.